COMM 0005. Communication Foundations

 Hours: 54 lecture

-Introduction to concepts and skills needed for effective communication in a variety of contexts.
-Includes practical experiences and skill building in small group, interpersonal, intercultural and public speaking contexts.
-(CSU, UC-with unit limitation)
+Introduction to communication theories, concepts, and effective communication skills for a variety of social contexts.
+Includes practical experiences and skill building in public speaking, interpersonal, intercultural, and small group settings.
+(C-ID COMM 115) (CSU, UC-with unit limitation)

 COMM 0005 - Communication Foundations